jbaesner/ivyp4/README.rst

 Ivy P4
 ====================

+Forked from Felix Drueke's ivyp4:
+- Fixed some path handling bugs in P4Resolver
+- Fixed listing of "deleted" files
+- Upgraded to p4java p4java-2012.3.526908
+- Use gradle 1.2 to build (tests not ported yet).

+From original README:

 IvyP4 implements a resolver for `Ivy <http://ant.apache.org/ivy/>` for that allows you to use the SCM system `Perforce <http://www.perforce.com/>` as a repository for artifacts.